General Truthfulness Characterizations Via Convex Analysis: Finite-Valued Properties

 We have now seen what kinds of finite-valued properties are elicitable, but how can we elicit them?
 More precisely, as the proof above gives sufficient conditions, what are all ways of eliciting a given power-diagram?
 In general, it is difficult to provide a ``closed form'' answer to this question, so we restrict to the \emph{simple} case, where essentially the cells of a power diagram are as constrained as possible.

-\begin{definition}[\cite{aurenhammer1987recognising}] A \emph{$j$-polyhedron} is the intersection of dimension $j$ of a finite number of closed halfspaces of $\V$, where $0 \leq j \leq \dim(\V) < \infty.$ A \emph{cell complex} $C$ in $\V$ is a covering of $\V$ by finitely many $j$-polyhedra, called \emph{$j$-faces} of $C$, whose (relative) interiors are disjoint and whose non-empty intersections are faces of $C$. $C$ is called \emph{simple} if each of its $j$-faces is in the closure of exactly $(d - j + 1)$ $d$-faces (cells). \end{definition}
+\begin{definition}[\cite{aurenhammer1987recognising}] A \emph{$j$-polyhedron} is the intersection of dimension $j$ of a finite number of closed halfspaces of $\V = \reals^d$, where $0 \leq j \leq d$.
+A \emph{tiling} $C$ in $\V$ is a covering of $\V$ by finitely many $j$-polyhedra, called \emph{$j$-faces} of $C$, whose (relative) interiors are disjoint.
+If furthermore their non-empty intersections are faces of $C$ then $C$ is a \emph{cell complex}.
+A cell complex $C$ is called \emph{simple} if each of its $j$-faces is in the closure of exactly $(d - j + 1)$ $d$-faces (cells). \end{definition}